Censorship of Facebook: Sudan

 In December 2018, the Sudanese government blocked Facebook, along with other social media sites, which were being used by anti-government protesters to organize protests against President Omar al-Bashir.
 The restrictions were lifted 68 days later following the introduction of emergency measures outlawing public demonstrations.

 Syria

-The Syrian government explained their ban by claiming the website promoted attacks on authorities.
+In November 2007, the Syrian government blocked access to Facebook in Syria.
+The government claimed that the website promoted attacks on authorities.
 The government also feared Israeli infiltration of Syrian social networks on Facebook.
 Facebook was also used by Syrian citizens to criticize the government of Syria, as public criticism of the Syrian government used to be punishable by imprisonment.
-In February 2011, Facebook was un-blocked from all ISP's and the website remains accessible.
+In February 2011, Facebook was unblocked from all ISPs and the website remains accessible.

 Tajikistan

 In November 2012, Tajikistan temporarily blocked access to Facebook in response to comments posted online, spreading "mud and slander" about President Emomalii Rahmon and various other officials.

 Thailand

 In 2017, Thailand asked Facebook to remove 309 posted items that were said to be illegal by standards of Thailand.
 However, Facebook only deleted 178 of the items, leaving 131 still on Facebook.
 Thai authorities stated if they found any illegal content in the remaining 131 posts they would ban all 14.8 million users from Facebook, instead of taking legal action.
 All posts ended up being removed from Facebook, preventing the shutdown of Facebook in Thailand.

 On 24 August 2020, after being pressured by Thai government, Facebook blocked access in Thailand to "Royalist Marketplace", a private Monarchy discussion group created by Pavin Chachavalpongpun that has over one million members.
-In response, Pavin has created a new group immediately and gained more than 500,000 members in one day.
+In response, Pavin created a new group immediately and gained more than 500,000 members in one day.
 A Facebook spokesperson stated, "Requests like this are severe, contravene international human rights law, and have a chilling effect on people's ability to express themselves...
 We work to protect and defend the rights of all internet users and are preparing to legally challenge this request."